No No's in Dog Training

-These behaviours tend to surface every spring/early summer when everyone, including Jack, tends to spend more time outside.
+His outside barking behaviour tends to surface every spring/early summer when everyone, including Jack, tends to spend more time outside.
 Once we work on it for a few weeks, it lessens and eventually disappears.
 Over the 3 years we’ve had Jack, the behaviour has definitely gotten less intense over time so I’m hoping that one spring it just won’t happen – fingers crossed!

-Training a “Correction”.
+Training a Replacement for a “Correction”.

 From the day we adopted him, I have worked on some very specific behaviours that I find extremely useful.
 The one I like the most – Stop! – is the one I use to work with this challenge.
 (I wrote an article on training this behaviour in the June-July 2017 issue.)